TheBITLINK/3DSKontrollrLegacy/README.md

 This project is licensed under MIT, so you can do anything you want with the code.

 I'm currently working on a continuation for this project.
-There's no exact date, but it will support mobile phones and emulating Xbox controllers!
+There's no exact date (but it' advancing quick!), but it will support mobile phones and emulating Xbox controllers!